hpcloud/cloud-foundry-client-js/README.md

 A JavaScript based Cloud Foundry Api client targeting the v2 api.

-This client support running in the browser via an AMD compatible loader (such as requirejs) and on the server under Node.js
+This client supports running in the browser via an AMD compatible loader (such as requirejs) and on the server under Node.js

 ## Status